Streaming app logs to log management services

 For more information, see Managing service instances with the CLI.

-Step 3: Verify logs are draining
+Step 3: Verify that logs are draining

 To verify that logs are draining correctly to a third-party log management service: